MicrosoftDocs/windows-itpro-docs/windows/keep-secure/alerts-queue-windows-defender-advanced-threat-protection.md

 The group view allows for efficient alert triage and management.

 ### Use the Alert management pane
-Selecting an alert brings up the **Alert management** pane where you can manage alerts and see details about the alert.
+Selecting an alert brings up the **Alert management** pane where you can manage and see details about the alert.

 You can take the following management actions on an alert from the **Alert management** pane: